phamthi1812/passage-experiments/README.md

 The first contains queries that have multiple triple patterns, and the second contains queries that have optional patterns.
 Those queries were taken from 1 to 5 minutes for execution ni Blazegraph under single virtual CPU.
 - `./passage`: Contains the source code of the PASSAGE implementation.
 Please refer to the README.md file in this directory for more information.
 - `./passage-communica`: PASSAGE x Communica.
-The extension of Communica smart client for supporting all .
+The extension of Communica smart client for supporting all SPARQL.
 Please also refer to the README.md file in this directory for more information.
 - `./expe-blazegraph-baseline`, `./expe-jena`, `./expe-sage`,`./expe-passage`: Contains the scripts used to run the experiments for comparing the performance of Blazegraph, Jena, Sage, and PASSAGE.